 At both European and national levels, there are still serious gaps when it comes to recognition and inclusion of gender aspects in transport strategies, research and innovation.
 Especially, in the context of smart cities research gender has been marginal so far and limited attention has been placed in developing gender-specific policies, programmes, and mandates in transport.

 TinnGO is a 3 years research project funded in the context of the HORIZON 2020 Programme of the EU, aiming to to create a framework and mechanisms for a sustainable game change in European transport through a transformative strategy of gender and diversity sensitive smart mobility.
 TinnGO stands for Transport Innovation Gender Observatory and explores transport as not just a means of physically moving people from one point to another, but also as a potential means towards the creation of gender equality.
 It aims to open up more adequate understandings of barriers to diverse users’ access to transport as well as to labour market participation.

 The emphasis of TinnGO is on creating gender and diversity awareness and action plans, which can be translated into different cultural context to develop gender and diversity sensitive smart mobility as a fundamental component of a smart city.

 The project fills a gap in exploring how the different smart cities models can be made more robust and just – via the inclusion of women and marginalized groups.
 TInnGO aims to open up more adequate understandings of barriers to diverse users’ access to transport as well as to labour market participation.

-It addresses gender-related contemporary challenges in the transport ecosystem and women’s mobility needs, creating a route for Gender Sensitive Smart Mobility in European Transport, which considers diversity of different groups.
-A Pan European observatory for gender smart transport innovation will provide a nexus for data collection, analysis, dissemination of gender mainstreaming tools and open innovation.
+It addresses gender-related contemporary challenges in the transport ecosystem and women’s mobility needs, creating a route for Gender Sensitive Smart Mobility in European Transport, which considers the diversity of different groups.
+A Pan European observatory for gender smart transport innovation provides a nexus for data collection, analysis, dissemination of gender mainstreaming tools and open innovation.